github/training-kit/paths/windows/02a-vi-basics.md

 sidebar:
   nav: "windows"
 main-content: |
-  If you haven't defined a `core.editor` for git to use, it defaults to using [vi](https://en.wikipedia.org/wiki/Vi) for commit messages, interactive rebases, and other commands that require user input.
+  If you haven't defined a `core.editor` for Git to use, it defaults to using [vi](https://en.wikipedia.org/wiki/Vi) for commit messages, interactive rebases, and other commands that require user input.
 Before we identify how to setup a `core.editor` you might need the following information:

   ## How the *$#@& do I get out of vi?
   First, don't worry, everyone gets stuck in vi.
 Second, it is _really_ easy to get out of vi using the following: